Reaching the intrinsic performance limits of superconducting nanowire single-photon detectors up to 0.1 mm wide: Results

 To determine the depairing current of our film, which was used in Fig.~\ref{fig5}, we measured the change in kinetic inductance of step-impedance resonators as a function of bias current as described in Ref.~\cite{frasca2019determining}.
-These resonators were fabricated from a nominally identical film to that used for the SSPD-rail devices.
+These resonators were fabricated from a nominally identical film to that used for the SNSPD-rail devices.
 The measured kinetic inductance change was fit to the fast and slow relaxation models described in Ref.~\cite{clem2012kinetic}.
 We found that the fast relaxation model was a better fit for all resonators.
-These fits were used to derive the depairing current with an average of 39~$\mu$A~$\mu$m$^{-1}$.
+These fits were used to derive the depairing current per unit of wire width with an average of 39~$\mu$A~$\mu$m$^{-1}$.